Storidge/cio-user-guide/what_is_cio/introduction.md

 Built on a foundation for storage automation, the CIO software makes development teams more productive, and operations teams more efficient.

-### For Developers
-CIO's abstraction layer isolates dependencies on underlying infrastructure.
-This enables developers to work within their native environment (e.g. Docker CLI) and focus on writing applications.
+## CIO for Developers

+- Use standard tools such as Vagrant and Terraform to spin up faster and consistently deploy environment for stateful application development

-The CIO software can be easily deployed with industry standard tools such as Vagrant and Terraform.
-For example, once a Vagrantfile is created, other team members can easily create their own development clusters with the same environment, dependencies and configuration.
+- Share so other team members can easily create their own development clusters with the same environment, dependencies and configuration

-### For Operators

-CIO's abstraction layer isolates dependencies on underlying infrastructure.
-For operators this reduces cloud lock-in as applications and data become more portable, and tools, practices and experiences are consistent and reusable across different platforms.
+- Eliminate environment inconsistencies by using CIO to isolate dependencies on underlying infrastructure

+- Work within your native development environment instead of spending time learning and coding to every cloud provider APIs

+- Make CIO a component of your application stack so your apps always have automated storage-as-a-service available

+## CIO for Operations

+- Make apps and data more portable, and reduce cloud lock-in by isolating dependencies on underlying infrastructure

+- Save money by sharing and reusing the same tools, practices and experiences across different platforms

-The CIO software runs on virtual machines, cloud instances and bare metal hosts.
-This flexibility allows developers to write and test applications in environments similar to production.
-Bringing production environments closer to development shorten release cycles, as problems are discovered and resolved earlier.
+- Bring development environment closer to production to shorten release cycles, as problems are discovered and resolved earlier

+- Avoid 3 am emergencies with storage that's automated for orchestration systems and backend storage operations

+- Future proof investments with platform that supports legacy and cloud native application